 The Labour cost survey (LCS) provides details on the level and structure of labour cost data, hours worked and hours paid for employees in the European Union (EU).

 Employees include all persons employed at the observation unit and with an employment contract (permanent or not), except family workers; home workers; occasional workers; persons wholly remunerated by way of fees or commission; board of Director Members; directors/managers paid by way of profit share or by fee; self-employed persons.
-Data do not cover apprentices except in the case of Bulgaria, Latvia, Croatia, Slovenia and Serbia where they represent a low share of the total labour force (less than 1 %).
+Data do not cover apprentices except in the case where they represent a low share of the total labour force (less than 1 %).

 If not otherwise stated, data refer to full-time and part-time employees working in enterprises employing 10 employees or more, in all economic sectors except: agriculture, forestry and fishing (NACE Rev. 2 Section A) and public administration and defence; compulsory social security (NACE Rev. 2 Section O).
-The transmission of LCS data for NACE section O is not mandatory and the corresponding data are available for 23 Member States only.
-Hence, EU/EA aggregated data for NACE Rev. 2 section O is only an approximation for the EU/EA based on data of 23 Member States.
+The LCS data for NACE section O are transmitted by countries on voluntary basis.

 Labour costs refer to the total expenditure borne by employers in order to employ staff.
 They cover wage and non-wage costs less subsidies.
 They do include vocational training costs or other expenditures such as recruitment costs, spending on working clothes, etc.

 - Regulation 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs